-It is anticipated that 4 years would normally be required to satisfactorily complete the Dental Public Health curriculum to the required depth and breadth.
-However, the focus of specialty training is on achieving the HLOs rather than a prescribed duration therefore the RCP process allows for individual adjustments to be made to this where appropriate.
+It is anticipated that four years would normally be required to satisfactorily complete the DPH curriculum to the required depth and breadth.
+However, the focus of specialty training is on achieving the Higher Level Outcomes (HLO) rather than a prescribed duration therefore the Review of Competency Progression (RCP) process allows for individual adjustments to be made to this where appropriate.